Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 1. You may write me down in history

-👉 The poet says that people may record her story in history.
+👉 The poet says that people may record her story in history and describe her life from their own perspective.

 2. With your bitter, twisted lies,

-👉 She explains that they may describe her with false, distorted, and hateful statements.
+👉 She explains that they may spread false, unfair, and hateful stories about her and her people.

 3. You may trod me in the very dirt

-👉 She adds that they may insult, oppress, and treat her as if she is worthless.
+👉 She adds that they may insult, oppress, and treat her as if she has no value or dignity.

 4. But still, like dust, I'll rise.

-👉 Yet she confidently declares that she will rise again, just like dust rises from the ground.
+👉 Yet she confidently declares that she will rise again despite all hardships, just as dust rises even after being thrown to the ground.

 🔹 Stanza -2: